jameslieu/jameslieu.github.io/_posts/2020-05-30-journal-template.md

 layout: post
 title: "Journal Template"
 categories: Self-Improvement
-excerpt: For regular journalling, a common stuggle is consistency
+excerpt: For regular journaling, a common stuggle is consistency
 ---

 This was also found in my old notes dated in **24th March 2019**.
-A good tip for journalling worth sharing.
+A good tip for journaling worth sharing.

----

-For regular journalling, a common stuggle is consistency.
+For regular journaling, a common stuggle is consistency.
 I've done some research online for tips and tricks to help with this issue.
 These ones I've taken as I usually journal in the evenings.
 I likely copied these from other sources although I don't know where.

+---

 ###### &#x1f609; What did I achieve today?